zalum/context-diagram-visualizer/README.md

 ## Features
 * model your system in a graph representation
 * types of models
-** component: applications, software products
+** component model for application applications, software products etc ** datamodel
-** datamodel
 * generates diagrams of your system using plantuml markdown
 * exposes api endpoint to encourage colaboration